viking1304/a1111-setup/README.md

       [-h] display help
 ```

-[PyTorch 2.1.2](https://github.com/pytorch/pytorch/releases/tag/v2.1.2) is the latest stable release, and it is now a recommended version for Macs since it has some MPS (metal) and AArch64 (silicon) fixes.
-This version will be installed by default.
-It is still possible to use the development version using the `-t develop` option.
+The [latest stable release](https://github.com/pytorch/pytorch/releases) of PyTorch will be installed by default, which is now recommended for Macs.
+It is still possible to use the development version using the `-t develop` option, but it is not necessary anymore.

 Only errors will be fixed by default, but you can also apply command line param tweak using `-f all`.
 Based on my tests, those parameters give a better and faster performance of A1111 WebUI than those provided by the A1111 team.